VanyaMaoMao/Cytocypher-data-extraction/README.md

 # Cytocypher Data Extraction Script

-This repository contains a Python script for extracting key metrics from Cytocypher “individual transients” .xlsx files.
+This repository contains a Python script for extracting key metrics from Ion-Optix Cytocypher “individual transients” .xlsx files.
 The script identifies specific columns for analysis and outputs the data in a combined text file.

 ## Features
 - Reads data from multiple sheets in an Excel file.